binary-alkemi/Docking_Covid-19_main_protease/README.md

 **So, statistically these values belong to same distribution.**

 For docking, monomer or homo-2-mer won't make any difference.
-But if docking is furtherevaluated by molecular dynamics simulation, dimer unit should be used as it indicate biological assembly.
+But if docking is further evaluated by molecular dynamics simulation, dimer unit should be used as it indicate biological assembly.
 The results are shown in figure below:

 ![My Image](plotting/homodimer_monomer_6W63.png)